Urban Forest/River Corridor Committee

 Characteristics and Life Cycle

-The European Gypsy moth is an invasive insect native to Europe.
+The European Spongy moth is an invasive insect native to Europe.
 It is currently established in much of eastern Canada.
 The caterpillar stage of this insect feeds on the leaves and foliage of a large number of hardwood and softwood trees and can feed on over 300 plant species including landscape and garden plants.

-Oak (Quercus) is the preferred species of the Gypsy moth with other hosts ranging from birch (Betula) and aspen (Populus), to various hardwoods such as sugar maple (Acer saccharum), American beech (Fagus grandifolia) and softwoods such as eastern white pine (Pinus strobus) and Colorado blue spruce (Picea pungens).
+Oak (Quercus) is the preferred species of the Spongy moth with other hosts ranging from birch (Betula) and aspen (Populus), to various hardwoods such as sugar maple (Acer saccharum), American beech (Fagus grandifolia) and softwoods such as eastern white pine (Pinus strobus) and Colorado blue spruce (Picea pungens).

-The Gypsy moth:
+The Spongy moth:

 - Overwinters in the egg stage often on the bark of trees.